Introduction to Investment Income

 Some extra is always better.
 So, when you are cash-rich, you should invest in stocks, bonds, time deposits, etc. so to keep the money blocked in some instruments that will generate revenue.
 A running inflow of money is always attractive & satisfying at the same time.

 This is a guide to Investment Income.
-Here we also discuss the introduction and how to calculate investment income step by step along with advantages and disadvantages.
+Here we discuss the introduction and how to calculate investment income step by step along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –